markm-99/ToDoList-JS/README.md

 # ToDoList-JS
-Aesthetic todo list made using HTML, CSS, and JS
+Aesthetic todo list made using JavaScript, CSS, and HTML